Baylor vs. Kansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Baylor and its opponents have combined to score more than 50 points in seven of 10 games this season.
+- Baylor has combined with its opponents to score more than 50 points in seven of 10 games this season.

-- Saturday's over/under is 14.3 points lower than the two team's combined 64.3 points per game average.
+- Saturday's total is 14.3 points lower than the two team's combined 64.3 points per game average.

 - The 41 combined points per game that these two squads have allowed this season are 9.0 fewer than the 50 over/under in this contest.

-- The average total in Bears games this season is 52.8, 2.8 points above Saturday's total of 50.
+- The Bears and their opponents have scored an average of 52.8 points per game in 2021, 2.8 more than Saturday's total.

-- The 50-point total for this game is 3.2 points below the 53.2 points per game average total in Wildcats games this season.
+- The 50-point over/under for this game is 3.2 points below the 53.2 points per game average total in Wildcats games this season.

 Baylor Stats and Trends